xpring-eng/xpring-common-js/CONTRIBUTING.md

 If you make a code change to this library, you are more than likely adding a new feature in one or more dependent libraries.
 Your [pull requests](#requirements-for-a-successful-pull-request) for all code changes should document how the new fields and functionality will be used.

-## Requirements for a Successful Pull request
+## Requirements for a Successful Pull Request

+Before being considered for review or merging, each pull request must:
-- Continuous integration tests pass on pull request.
+- Pass continuous integration tests.
-- Documentation in pull request about how the new functionality will be used in client libraries.
+- Document how the new functionality will be used in client libraries.
-- Pull request is free of lint errors.
-Please run `eslint` before opening a pull request.
+- Be free of lint errors.
+Please run `eslint` before sending a pull request.
-- Pull Requests are [marked as drafts](https://github.blog/2019-02-14-introducing-draft-pull-requests/) until they are ready for review.
+- Be [marked as drafts](https://github.blog/2019-02-14-introducing-draft-pull-requests/) until they are ready for review.
-- Text and comments of pull request adhere to the [code of conduct](CODE_OF_CONDUCT.md) for this repository.
+- Adhere to the [code of conduct](CODE_OF_CONDUCT.md) for this repository.

 ## Building The Library